 immediately in writing, at the latest within 2 weeks of receipt of the

 goods, on pain of loss of warranty.
 Complaints regarding defects which

 could not be detected even after careful inspection must be communicated

 in writing as soon as they are identified; failure to do so will result

 in the loss of all rights to assert warranty claims in this regard.

 Even legitimate complaints do not give the buyer the right to refuse or

 delay acceptance of the goods.

 Warranty / liability

 We will either replace faulty items free of charge, issue a credit note or rectify the faults.
 We are free to choose between these options.
+The warranty period is 1 year from delivery of the goods (invoice date), except in cases of intent.
 If a contractual service has already been rendered with the item, this will be offset.
 This requires in each case a written complaint on the part of the buyer, to be submitted with a detailed description of the fault and, where appropriate, samples.
 The items must be returned to us free of charge.
 Warranty claims and complaints regarding product properties are in all cases to be addressed not to us but to the manufacturer in question.
 The buyer undertakes to accept and fulfil the respective warranty provisions of the individual manufacturers.
 The seller warrants to the buyer that the product has no special properties.
 Warranty obligations will lapse if the customer does not immediately notify us of the fault or if the fault has arisen in a causal relationship with the fact that- the purchased item has been improperly treated or overloaded, or